secure-foundations/verdict/README.md

 ## Using Verdict as a library

 The `verdict` crate can be used as a normal Rust library in your own project!
-See here for the documentation: https://secure-foundations.github.io/verdict/verdict/index.html
+See the [documentation](https://secure-foundations.github.io/verdict/verdict/index.html) for more details.

 ## Using the CLI